Florida Copyright Lawyer

 Whenever a person or company interferes with a copyright owner’s exclusive rights (e.g., by making copies of a protected piece of artwork or proprietary software code), that person or company can face liability for copyright infringement.

 In copyright infringement cases, two of the primary issues are (i) whether the alleged infringer had access to the protected work; and, (ii) if so, whether the allegedly infringing material represents a “copy” of the protected work.
 The latter question focuses on whether the allegedly infringing material is “substantially similar” to the work that is subject to copyright protection.
-If the works in question are not substantially similar, or if there is no evidence that the alleged infringer had access to the plaintiff’s copyrighted asset, then the plaintiff will not have a supportable claim for copyright infringement.
+If the works in question are not substantially similar, or if there is no evidence that the alleged infringer had access to the plaintiff’s copyrighted asset, then the plaintiff may not have a supportable claim for copyright infringement.

 As we mentioned above, in the context of infringement litigation, registration with the U.S. Copyright Office confers several key benefits.
 Two of these benefits are:

-In addition to actual or statutory damages, in infringement litigation copyright owners can also seek recover the infringer’s profits along with their own court costs and attorneys’ fees.
+In addition to actual or statutory damages, in infringement litigation copyright owners can also seek to recover the infringer’s profits along with their own court costs and attorneys’ fees.
 This applies to cases involving both registered and unregistered works.